pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 function in the same was as the local notification logs described above, returning section objects for section IDs using the square brackets syntax.

-If the section objects were created by a ``NotifcationLogView`` that had the ``notification_log`` above, we could obtain all the events of an application across an HTTP connection, accurately and without great complication.
+If the section objects were created by a :class:`~eventsourcing.interface.notificationlog.NotificationLogView` that had the ``notification_log`` above, we could obtain all the events of an application across an HTTP connection, accurately and without great complication.

 See ``test_notificationlog.py`` for an example that uses a Flask app running in a local HTTP server to get notifications remotely using these classes.